gokulraktate/Library-Management-System-/README.md

 **License**
-This project is open-source and available under the MIT License.
+This project is open-source and available under the GNU GENERAL PUBLIC LICENSE.